THE LAST ADVENTURE

 For a copy of this script...
 E-mail me! wcmartell@ScriptSecrets.Net

 To read the script online...
-TREASURE HUNTER.
+THE LAST ADVENTURE.

 Back to script menu...
 CLICK HERE.